Minimize Exposure Bias of Seq2Seq Models in Joint Entity and Relation Extraction: Experiments

 \subsection{Main Results}

 The experiment results are shown in Table \ref{tab:main}.
-Because of limitation of GPU memory, the Seq2Seq models and MHS cannot process on all the testing data.
+Because of the limitation of GPU memory, the Seq2Seq models and MHS cannot process all the testing data.
 The valid sentence percentage of the test set is shown in the \#test column.
 WDec sets the maximal decoding length to 50 and CopyMTL can only decode 5 triplets at most, resulting in their incomplete coverage on DuIE testset, in which 8.1\% and 3.8\% of the test sentences are deleted in the preprocessing stage.
-Moreover, because DuIE is a Chinese dataset, entities usually have more tokens than NYT, thus the maximal decoding length of WDec filters out more examples in DuIE (8.1\%) than in NYT (1.2\%).
-MHS extracts triplets by exhaustively enumerating all token pairs, resulting in a quadratic GPU memory consumption of encoding sentences.
+Moreover, because the entities in DuIE usually have more tokens than NYT does, the maximal decoding length of WDec filters out more examples in DuIE (8.1\%) than in NYT (1.2\%).
+MHS extracts triplets by exhaustively enumerating all token pairs, resulting in a $\mathcal{O}(l^2r)$ GPU memory consumption of encoding sentences, where $l$ is the sentence length and $r$ is the number of relations.
 In our reproduction, we delete sentences longer than 100 tokens in NYT and 150 in DuIE, which covers 0.5\% of the NYT test set and 1.6\% of the DuIE test set.
-Among all the models, only Seq2UMTree can be applied for all sentences in both datasets.
-The performance scores are calculated in their processed test sets.
+Among all the models, only Seq2UMTree can be applied for all sentences in both datasets\footnote{The performance scores are calculated in their processed test sets.} and the space complexity is $\mathcal{O}(2l+r)$.

-In DuIE, Seq2UMTree achieves the highest F1 score, which is 15.6\% higher than the previous best Seq2Seq model WDec.
-For non-Seq2Seq model, the recall of MHS is lower than Seq2UMTree by 10.7\%.
-This is because for the same number of gold relations, MHS has quadratic number of no-relation triplets, so that MHS tends to predict the majority class which is no-relation and cause low recall.

-In NYT, WDec gains the highest F1 score, 3.4\% higher than MHS, and 3.1\% higher than Seq2UMTree.
-The performance gap of the compared models is far less than DuIE.
-However, in the detailed analysis of the dataset, we find that 90\% triplets in the test set reoccurred in the training set.
-We further analyze the reasons in the following subsection.
+From the Table \ref{tab:main} we can see that Seq2UMTree outperforms the previous best Seq2Seq model WDec by 15.6\% F1 score in DuIE, but it underperforms WDec in NYT by 3.1\%.
+The inconsistency of the performances on two datasets motivates us to conduct deeper investigation in the next section.